 The message decryption occurs in the host application.
 The process includes the following steps:

 Symmetric Key Decryption.
-Upon receiving the message, the host application sends the PSO-DECIPHER command to instruct the ASE to decrypt the symmetric key.
+Upon receiving the message, the host application instructs the ASE to decrypt the symmetric key.
 The ASE returns the decrypted symmetric key in the response.

 Message Decryption.
 The host application decrypts the message using the symmetric key retrieved in Step 1.
 This step is performed by the host application.